calarts/othertownsend/README.md

 ## @theothertownsend
 This code lives on a server at Digital Ocean and serves up files for a Telegram bot, [t.me/OtherTownsendBot](https://t.me/OtherTownsendBot)

 The Other can answer a few questions.
-Try asking them:
+Say 'Hi' before asking:

  - How are you feeling?
  - How did you sleep?